-If you’re trying to get pregnant, the wait to take the pregnancy test can be frustrating.
-However, even before you take a pregnancy test, your body may begin showing subtle changes if pregnant.
-At 13 DPO, some women begin to notice symptoms of pregnancy.
+If you’re trying to get pregnant, waiting to take a pregnancy test can seem impossible.
+However, even before a urine test can detect a pregnancy, the body may begin showing subtle changes.
+At 13 DPO, some people begin to notice symptoms of pregnancy.
 Others, however, don’t experience any at all.
-If you’re noticing any of these changes, it might just indicate that you’re in the early stages of pregnancy:
+If you’re noticing any of these changes, it might indicate that you’re in the early stages of pregnancy.

 13 DPO spotting

-At 13 DPO, you may experience very light bleeding or spotting known as implantation bleeding.
-Once the egg is fertilized by the sperm, it travels down the fallopian tube to the uterus.
-Here, it attaches or implants itself to the uterus inner lining called endometrium.
-This attaching displaces some tissue from the uterus and causes what we refer to as implantation bleeding.
-This usually happens around 7–12 days past fertilization.
-Since our periods are also roughly due around the same time, it’s easy to confuse this bleeding with menstruation.
+At 13 DPO, very light bleeding or spotting known as implantation bleeding can occur.
+Once the egg is fertilized by the sperm, it travels down the uterine tube to the uterus.
+Normally, the fertilized egg attaches or implants itself to the inner lining of the uterus, called the endometrium.
+This process displaces some tissue from the uterus and causes what is referred to as implantation bleeding.
+This usually happens around 10–14 days after conception.
+Since conception is often timed with ovulation, periods are also roughly due around the same time as implantation bleeding might occur (around 14 DPO).
+Because of this, it’s easy to confuse implantation bleeding with menstruation.
 However, implantation bleeding is very light in both flow and color and lasts only for a day or two.